 The International Safety Equipment Association (ISEA) developed an American National Standard for High Visibility Apparel and Headwear ANSI/ISEA 107-2004 that offers a uniform, authoritative guide for the design, performance specifications, and use of high-visibility and reflective apparel and headwear.
 Required apparel must provide 360-degree visibility, day and night, to give workers a high level of conspicuity through the use of combined fluorescent and retroreflective materials.

 Many employers think they are providing their workers with the best high-visibility products available, only to find that under certain conditions, visibility is drastically reduced.
 For instance, a safety vest that provides reflectivity only on the back and torso does not help a worker who is being viewed from the side.
 Likewise, fluorescent garments that make a worker highly visible during the day but nearly invisible at dusk, if not marked with the proper reflective striping, also represent an insufficient visibility for the worker.
 Visibility around the clock is more important than ever before as more highway projects take place at night to avoid disturbing traffic flow.

-Although road construction crews are the most obvious group to benefit from this standard, many others will also benefit.
+Although road construction crews are the most obvious group to benefit from this standard, many others will also benefit from uniforms sydney.
 For example, loggers in sort yards and landings, as well as emergency response personnel, face low-visibility hazards.
 To help workers in a wide array of job applications, the ANSI/ISEA 107-2004 standard covers, but is not limited to, high-visibility and reflective vests, jackets and trousers.
 Headwear covered by the standard includes, but is not limited to, items such as ball caps and knit caps.

 Three classifications of apparel are defined in ANSI/ISEA 107-2004.
 They are shown below: